Judo: Use of judo at the Summer Olympic Games

-At the 57th general session of the International Olympic Committee, held in Rome on 22 August 1960, the IOC members formally decided to include Judo among the events to be contested at the Olympic Games.
+At the 57th general session of the International Olympic Committee, held in Rome on 22 August 1960, the IOC members formally decided to include judo among the events to be contested at the Olympic Games.
 The proposal, which was placed before the session by the Japanese delegation, was welcomed by all participants.
-The few who opposed had nothing against Judo itself but against increasing the number of Olympic events as a whole.
+The few who opposed had nothing against judo itself but against increasing the number of Olympic events as a whole.
 There were only two dissenting votes in the final poll.
 For the first time in history a traditional Japanese sport has been included in the Olympic competition.

 Finally, judo was first contested as an Olympic sport for men in the 1964 Games in Tokyo.
 The Olympic Committee initially dropped judo for the 1968 Olympics, meeting protests.
 Dutchman Anton Geesink won the first Olympic gold medal in the open division of judo by defeating Akio Kaminaga of Japan.
 The women's event was introduced at the Olympics in 1988 as a demonstration event, and an official medal event in 1992.

+In 2010, judo was introduced in the Youth Olympic Games starting with the 2010 Summer Youth Olympics in Singapore.